 The best part about offering candy is that it’s not a hard product to branch out into.
 Candy is appropriate for most industries as a secondary item, especially during October.

 Aside from just selling wholesale bags of candy, you could also incorporate them into your promotions.
 “Buy 2 items and get a free bag of Tootsie Rolls.”
-Since bags of candy are something most people need anyone, this adds strategic incentive for customers to shop at your store.
+Since bags of candy are something most people need anyone, this adds strategic incentives for customers to shop at your store.
 Here are a few other kitting and bundling ideas to increase your sales.

 By the time you’re reading this, some people have already started their Halloween shopping.
 September is an important month to prepare for Q4, and now that includes Halloween alongside Black Friday, Cyber Monday, and all the December shopping days.